the fourth annual Camden Fringe Festival and, with an impressive 118 shows on

 (apparently) dastardly Sir Pritchard, Brian Mitty's costume has watch pockets on

+the waistcoat, so in go the thumbs.
 All in all, Ellida Wangel meets Jennet Humfrye for Festen lite – if

 only Vera had stayed at sea